mktamal/mktamal/README.md

 I am <b>Mahmud Khalil Al-Tamal</b>.
 I'm currently working on Mobile Development and Web App Development.
 As a mobile app developer I use Flutter which is a framework for cross-platform native app development and I love it.
 For App Development, I use .Net Core MVC.

 ### Skills I have:
-- Languages: C#, Dart
+- Languages: C#, Dart, Python
-- Frameworks: Flutter, .Net Core MVC
+- Frameworks: Flutter, .Net Core MVC, Django
-- Database: MySQL, SQL Server
+- Database: MySQL, SQL Server, Postgresql
-- Knowledge of RESTful web services/API
+- RESTful web services/API
-- Good problem-solving skill
+- Problem-solving skill
 - Figma for UI/UX
 - Knowledge of GitHub
 - Know about business analysis